 was finding someone to collaborate with on picture books.

-Seeing as I knew she was an extraordinary illustrator, this was to be expected.
+Seeing as I knew she was an extraordinary illustrator,

 By Janet S. Fox